bereanarchive/bereanarchive/about.md

 ### 2. Summary at the beginning

 We don't build anticipation and you don't care about useless, unrelated stories.
-We won't waste your time--each article has a summary section at the beginning that includes all the major points in concise format.
+We won't waste your time--articles typically have a summary section at the beginning that includes all the major points in concise format.

 ### 3. Clearly organized